webprofusion/certify/README.md

 - Docs covering v4 onwards can be found at: [https://docs.certifytheweb.com](https://docs.certifytheweb.com)
 - Community Discussions: [https://community.certifytheweb.com](https://community.certifytheweb.com)

-The SSL/TLS Certificate Management GUI for Windows, powered by [Let's Encrypt](https://letsencrypt.org/), allowing you to generate and install free SSL certificates for Windows/IIS (with automated renewal).
+The SSL/TLS Certificate Management GUI for Windows, powered by [Let's Encrypt](https://letsencrypt.org/).
+This app makes it easy to automatically request, install and continuously renew free SSL certificates for Windows/IIS.
+You can also use these certificates for any other services which requires a domain certificate.

+**Certify The Web is used by many thousands of organisations to manage millions of certificates each month** and is the perfect solution for administrators who want visibility of certificate management for their domains.
+Centralised dashboard status reporting is also available.

 ![Stars](
 https://img.shields.io/github/stars/webprofusion/certify.svg)

 ![Certify App Screenshot](docs/images/app-screenshot.png)